mappls-api/mappls-web-plugins/tracking-plugin-advanced/readme.md

        },
      });
 ```
+> IMPORTANT NOTE: This method should NOT be called in any scenario of less than 3 seconds.
+For best results, call this method at-least once every 15 seconds.
+For long duration tracking, it is recommended to call this method more frequently than the period between gethering rider locations - polling frequency of your tracking; keeping above restrictions in mind.

 ## Properties

 ### Mandatory Parameters

-- `map(object)`: vector map or raster map object from respective Mappls Map SDKs.
-- `start` : route start location .
-For eg -  { geoposition: "28.63124010064198,77.46734619140625" }
-- `end` : route end location .
-For eg -   { geoposition: "28.631541442089226,77.37808227539064" }
+- `location` (array): Coordinate array as `[longitude,latitude]`

 ### Optional Parameters

-- `reRoute` : To refresh the route as per the current location.
+- `reRoute` (boolean): To refresh the route as per the current location.
 This means the route will change as per the current location.
 If kept false the same route will be displayed.
-Default is true.
+Default is `true`.
-- `heading` : To control the rotation of the marker as per the route direction.For example if you are using a car icon, it would rotate as per the route direction otherwise it would move straight .
-Default is true.
+- `heading` (boolean): To control the rotation of the marker as per the route direction.For example if you are using a car icon, it would rotate as per the route direction otherwise it would move straight.
+Default is `true`.
-- `Buffer` :50,  The distance defined for call reroute for the ptovided current location.
+- `buffer` (integer):50,  The distance defined for call reroute for the provided current location.
-- `fitbounds` : Allowing this would fit the map in the view bound.Default is true.
+- `fitBounds` (boolean): Allowing this would fit the map in the view bound.
+Default is `true`.
-- `mapCenter` :true, keeps the current on the center of the map.
+- `mapCenter` (boolean):true, keeps the current on the center of the map.
+- `fitBoundsOptions`: add padding to the fitBounds, if fitBounds is set as `true`.
+    ```
+    fitBoundsOptions:
+    {
+        padding:80
-- `fitboundsOptions`:{padding:80}, // optional
+    }, // optional
-- `Connector` : true, from the last navigable point on road to actual input destination corordinate // default false
-- `ConnectorRouteColor` : "gray",
-- `ConnectorRouteDash` : [2, 2], //[Length, Space of the route dash]
-- `polylineRefresh: true, // default true`
-- `latentViz:true, // default false`
+    ```
+- `fitCoverDistance` (boolean): includes the last movement within the fitBounds call. //default is `true`
-- `etaRefresh:false, // default false`
+- `polylineRefresh` (boolean): removes the covered route as the rider progresses. // default `true`
+- `latentViz` (boolean): Smooth visualization when rider suddenly jumps off-route.
+Incurs an additional routing call.// default `false`
+- `etaRefresh` (boolean):  updates the ETA if the route followed has not changed periodically to reflect the ever changing live traffic.// default `false`
+- `delay` (integer): miliseconds indicating within how much time each subsequent location movement animation is to be completed.
+Default is `3000` ms.
+- `smoothFitBounds` (boolean or string): To enable/disable ultra-smooth fitbound automation that the widget performs with each animation - even with interpolated data. // default `false` with options to set it to "`slow`" OR "`med`" OR "`fast`"; wherein:
+  - `slow` - fitbound action every 1 interpolated location.
+  - `med` - fitbound action every 3 interpolated location.
+  - `fast` - fitbound action every 5 interpolated location.

 ## Implementation Example